 This remaining cabbage makes its way to the shredder where it is mixed with spices, tested for optimal pH levels and then tucked away in the proper environment to ferment.

 After two weeks or so, we taste test the fermented cabbage and pack it up.
-The leftover brine from fermented batches is also used in our Probiotic Live Shots and our sugar-free srirachas, so one cabbage can provide goodness for up to three different products.
+The leftover brine from fermented batches is also used in our sugar-free srirachas, so one cabbage can provide goodness for up to three different products.
 Nothing goes to waste.

 The outer layers of the cabbage and the cores are donated to three different farms in Sonoma County, which change depending on need and time of year.